meigwilym/aelodaeth2/readme.md

 The simplicity of his approach to program design and testing struck a chord with me.
 I then sat down and tried a similar approach to the design of this rebuild.

+You can read my development notes in the `./dev-notes-models.txt` file.

 #### Original Version

 This was originally part of a much larger CMS built on CodeIgniter for my local rugby club.